 That said, I’d like to reflect on how I’ve been using my downtime these last few months.

-In this article, I also share seven ways on how you can rest and re-energize, stay productive, and leverage any extra downtime you have to get ready for your future and be successful:
+In this article, I also share seven ways on how you can rest and re-energize, stay productive, and leverage any extra time.

 Aside from taking several online classes, I also tuned in to an online conference called Influencer Genesis to learn from various entrepreneurs in different industries, including my girl, Rachel Kennedy!
 I’m also about to start another course to see where I’ll take my brand next and I’m so excited about it!